gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Support for reading or changing file permissions on certain platforms with Java 5 or 6

-Gradle previously supported file permissions on Solaris and Linux ia-64 using Java 5 and Java 6.
+Gradle previously supported file permissions on Solaris and on Linux ia-64 using Java 5 and Java 6.
 This support has been removed.
 You will receive a warning when attempting to use file permissions on these platforms.

 Note that file permissions are supported on these platforms when you use Java 7 and later, and is supported for all Java